FeSwap/FeSwapDocs/docs/Polygon/NFT Bid.md

 oracle utility.

 To be an NFT owner of an asset-pair liquidity pool is extremly easy, just create it with ZERO bidding price.
-You need to pay nothing else than some miminal transaction gas fees on Ploygon.
+You need to pay nothing else than some miminal transaction gas fees on Polygon.
 If the NFT is created or occupied by someone else, you could bid it with a litte bit higher price, which is 2% more than current price, or just 2 MATIC adding price if current price is less than 100 MATIC.
 Once there is no one else bidding this NFT within the bidding duration which is 3 days starting from it is first bidded, you will be the winner of this NFT.